DSC-FPTU-HCMC/HandsOnLab-AutomateAngularApplicationDeploymentWithJenkins/README.md

-# HandsOnLab-automation-build-angular-app-with-jenkins
+![DSC FPTU HCMC](/assets/images/dsc-fptu-hcmc/DSC_FPT_University_HCMC_Horizontal_Logo.png)

+# HandsOnLab: Automate Angular Application Deployment with Jenkins

 Automation build Angular application with Jenkins

-![DSC FPTU HCMC](/assets/images/dsc-fptu-hcmc/DSC_FPT_University_HCMC_Horizontal_Logo.png)

 ## Prerequisites
+If you setup Jenkins on your local machine, you have to configure the SCM point to your local source repository on your local machine.

+**Recommended**: using Google Compute Engine.
+It will provide you a Virtual Machine with an External IP Address which then be configured as the Webhook endpoint for repositories on SCM (Github).

 Minimum hardware requirements:
 - 8 GB of RAM
 - 1 GB of drive space (although 10 GB is a recommended minimum if running Jenkins as a Docker container)